A mixed precision Jacobi SVD algorithm: Numerical Experiments

-First, we show the relative run time of Algorithm~\ref{alg:mprrqr} in Figure~\ref{fig:qp3_double_1e21e12_8096}.
-It can be seen that Algorithm~\ref{alg:mprrqr} achieves about \(1.4\times\) speedup in general compared to \texttt{DGEQP3}.
+In this subsection, we show the relative run time of Algorithm~\ref{alg:mprrqr} in Figures~\ref{fig:mrrqr_4096_1e21e12} and~\ref{fig:mrrqr_4096_1e201e2}.
+It can be seen that the speedup of Algorithm~\ref{alg:mprrqr} over LAPACK's \texttt{DGEQP3} depends on the test matrices.
+For most matrices it achieves about \(2\times\) speedup in general.
 Therefore, it is worth developing a mixed precision algorithm for RRQR.